-h : Weibull shape parameter

-q : Weibull scale parameter, defined from the stress range level S_o, see equation (2-10)
+- h : Weibull shape parameter - q : Weibull scale parameter, defined from the stress range level So, see equation (2-10)

-Based on calibration with direct calculations the Weibull shape parameter used in CSR varies slightly for side shell, bottom shell, longitudinal bulkhead and deck.
 A long term distribution of stress ranges, as a function of the Weibull parameter h (the shape parameter), is shown in Figure 7.
 As can be seen from the figure, an increase in the Weibull shape parameter (h) will increase the stress range within a certain interval of the long term distribution and hence reduce the fatigue life.
-For a typical S-N F curve in a protected environment (an air S-N curve), the allowable extreme stress range will be reduced by a factor of 0.85, when increasing the h factor from 0.9 to 1.0 (during 10^8 stress cycles).
-In Figure 7 $\Delta\sigma_0$ = S0 is the maximum stress range (exceeded once out of n0 stress cycles) for a total of n0 stress cycles, while n is the number of stress cycles equal or exceeding $\Delta\sigma$ =S.
+For a typical S-N F curve in a protected environment (an air S-N curve), the allowable extreme stress range will be reduced by a factor of 0.85, when increasing the h factor from 0.9 to 1.0 (during 108 stress cycles).
+In Figure 7 $\Delta\sigma_0 = S_0$ is the maximum stress range (exceeded once out of n_0 stress cycles) for a total of n_0 stress cycles, while n is the number of stress cycles equal or exceeding $\Delta\sigma=S$.